What is Ehrlichiosis?

 The lone star tick (Amblyomma americanum) is considered the primary vector of both Ehrlichia chaffeensis and Ehrlichia ewingii in the United States, although human cases have been reported in states with no known population of these ticks.

-The blacklegged tick (Ixodes scapularis) is thought to transmit Ehrlichia muris-like (EML) in the upper midwest, and although blacklegged ticks in both the NE (I. scapularis) and on the West coast (Ixodes pacificus) have been found to carry Ehrlichiosis bacteria, transmission has not been proven.
+The blacklegged tick (Ixodes scapularis) transmits E. muris eauclairensis in the upper midwest, though blacklegged ticks in both the NE (I. scapularis) and on the West coast (Ixodes pacificus) have been found to carry Ehrlichiosis bacteria.

-The American dog tick, (Dermacentor variablis) is also suspect as a vector.
+The American dog tick, (Dermacentor variablis) is suspect as a vector.

 Although Ehrlichiosis is a nationally reportable disease, reporting is passive, and the true incidence of the Ehrlichia infection is assumed to be much higher.
 The primary reservoir host for E. chaffeensis is known to be the white tailed deer (Odocoileus virginianus).
 White-tailed deer are naturally infected with the bacteria and are considered as the only vertebrates recognized as a complete and sufficient host for maintaining the transmission cycle of E. chaffeensis.
 Next to the white- tailed deer, domestic dogs and domestic goats also act as important reservoir hosts for Ehrlichia.
 Less is known about additional vertebrates that may serve as competent reservoirs of this emerging disease.

-Because Ehrlichia bacteria infect the white blood cells and circulate in the blood stream, these pathogens may pose a risk of transmission through blood transfusions.
+Because Ehrlichia bacteria infect the white blood cells and circulate in the blood stream, these pathogens may also pose a risk of transmission through blood transfusions and organ transplant.

 Ehrlichiosis did not become a reportable disease in the US until 1999, however it remains a non-notifiable disease in Colorado.
 The primary vector of this disease, the Lone star tick (Amblyomma americanum) is considered a rare visitor to Colorado and is probably not established, however surveillance of tick vectors in Colorado has been minimal.
 Companion Animal Parasite Council prevalence maps display an increasing incidence of Ehrlichiosis in dogs within Colorado.